Star Wars: The Old Republic: Reception

-Star Wars: The Old Republic has received generally positive reviews from critics, with a score of 85 on Metacritic and an 84% on GameRankings.
+Upon release, the game received praise for its voice acting and class story arcs, while criticism focused on repetitive endgame content and server queue issues.
+With a score of 85 on Metacritic and an 84% on GameRankings.
 G4TV gave a review of 5/5 and praised the game for "Top notch music and voice acting" and "hundreds of hours of content".
 PC Gamer gave a 93/100, praising the story, voice acting, and the amount of content available.
 GameSpy gave a review of 4/5, praising the story lines and companion system but criticising the "standard kill and fetch" quests.
 GameSpot gave the game 8.0/10, saying "[The Old Republic] isn't the next step in online role-playing games.
 Instead, it's a highly entertaining refinement of what has come before it."
 GamesRadar gave the game 8/10 calling it "an extremely satisfying experience that sets the stage for a bright future".
 The game has received a 9.0/10 "Amazing" rating from IGN.
 1Up.com gave the game a B and stated: "The Old Republic is far from perfect, but no game since World of Warcraft has offered a similar experience with such a wide appeal."

 During Star Wars: The Old Republic's launch week, long queue times were seen on some servers, with BioWare increasing population caps and adding more servers to attempt to resolve them.
 Some pre-order users discovered they had invalid registration codes.
 After release, at least one reviewer was less favorable as Eurogamer lowered their rating to a 4/10 from its initial high score.

-MSNBC awarded Star Wars: The Old Republic as game of the year.
-In 2012, The AbleGamers Foundation awarded Star Wars: The Old Republic as their Mainstream Game for 2011 for being able to accommodate gamers with special needs.
+MSNBC awarded Star Wars: The Old Republic game of the year.
+In 2012, The AbleGamers Foundation chose Star Wars: The Old Republic as their Mainstream Game for 2011 for being able to accommodate gamers with special needs.
 It praised the game's features which included many accessibility options, including full subtitles, queue-able actions, multiple action bars, area looting, auto looting, and built-in mouse sensitivity.
+During the 15th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences awarded The Old Republic with "Outstanding Achievement in Online Gameplay", along with receiving a nomination for "Role-Playing/Massively Multiplayer Game of the Year".